bosim/xVasFMC/README.md

 Known bugs / TODO
 =================
-* LNAV can cause reset of flights.
+* LNAV can cause flight reset (i.e. the plane is back at the runway).
 This will be fixed very soon.
-Currently it is not possible to turn heading steering of, but will be fixed really soon.
+* It is not possible to turn heading steering of, but will be fixed really soon.
 * VNAV handling is not yet implemented.
 * Fuel calculation is not present.
 * VASFMC console is still there, we will get rid of it.